dmouscher/nomic/rules-3.md

 Retroactive Compensation:
 Jana gains 50 BF and 10 free claims that expire after 24 hours to compensate for joining later than others.

+## 351

+Players will be allowed to trade a negotiated amount of adjacent tiles among themselves.
+Once any two players arrive at a final trade.
+They would have to declare the assets exchanged by listing the exact assets transferred in #actions in the format:

+Asset Exchange

+Player 1 gives to Player 2:

+Asset 1
+Asset 2

+Player 2 gives to Player 1:

+Asset 1
+Asset 2

+Once this is posted @Crorem  or @Fenris Wolf would proceed to ensure the transaction is processsed accordingly.